NCERT Exemplar Class 10 Science Solutions Chapter 11 The Human Eye and the Colourful World

 Ans.

-At noon the sun appears white because the light from the sun is directly overhead us.
-The light travels relatively shorter distance during the noon.
-Scattering of light is reduced as the distance is reduced.
+At noon, the sun appears white because the light from the sun is directly overhead us.
+The light travels a relatively shorter distance during the noon.
+The scattering of light is reduced as the distance is reduced.

-Amount of scattering is inversely proportional to fourth power of wavelength.
+Amount of scattering is inversely proportional to the fourth power of wavelength.

 So, the sun appears white as only a little of the blue and violet colours are scattered.

-The sun looks reddish during sunrise/sunset, because at this stage, rays from the sun have to travel a much larger part of atmosphere.
-As the distance increases in this case, scattering of light increases.
-So, red colour having largest wavelength is scattered the least.
+The sun looks reddish during sunrise/sunset, because at this stage, rays from the sun have to travel a much larger part of the atmosphere.
+As the distance increases in this case, the scattering of light increases.
+So, the red colour, having the largest wavelength, is scattered the least.

 NCERT Exemplar Class 10 Science Solutions Chapter 11-Long Answer